 Our Max adventure begins with learning these basic concepts:

 - generation of timed pulses;

-- random and sequential selection of notes from an ordered collection of notes, in response to the timed pulses; and
+- random and sequential selection of pitches from an ordered collection of pitches, in response to the timed pulses; and

 - playing the notes on the computer’s built-in MIDI synthesizer.